-We had one passenger who recently had a pelvic fracture and was on crutches and was still able to safely get on the boat with some help from friends.
+We had one passenger who recently had a pelvic fracture was on crutches and still was able to safely get on the boat.
 Once on the boat, you want to make sure you have your footing, so hang onto something as you make your way around the boat.

 Meeting the Captain

-The thing I found quite fascinating about the Captain was that he can read the wind based on the texture of the water.
+The thing I found fascinating about the Captain was that he can read the wind based on the texture of the water.
 Sounds like a false claim doesn’t it?
-Nope, I was able to identify what he was talking about based on the water texture, but my goodness, to have the eyesight that he does to see that far ahead of the boat (I’m talking several miles) without binoculars was quite impressive.
+Nope, I was able to identify what he was talking about based on the water texture, but my goodness, to have the razor sharp eyesight to see that far ahead of the boat (I’m talking several miles) without binoculars was quite impressive.